-Home > Partner Resources > For New Home Industry Professionals > ENERGY STAR Certified Multifamily High Rise Buildings > Building Eligibility
+Home > Partner Resources > For New Home Industry Professionals > ENERGY STAR Multifamily High Rise Program (New Construction) > Building Eligibility

-Determine if a building is eligible to earn the ENERGY STAR through the Multifamily High Rise Program by meeting the criteria outlined below.
+Determine if your building’s units are eligible to earn the ENERGY STAR through the Multifamily High Rise Program.

-EPA has developed two programs to provide ENERGY STAR certification for multifamily residential1 buildings of all sizes.
-New construction 2 mid and high rise multifamily buildings can earn the ENERGY STAR through the Multifamily High Rise Program while units in low rise multifamily buildings can earn the ENERGY STAR through the Certified Homes Program.
+EPA has developed two programs to provide ENERGY STAR certification for units in multifamily residential1 buildings.
+New construction 2 mid and high rise multifamily building units can earn the ENERGY STAR through the Multifamily High Rise Program while units in low rise multifamily buildings can earn the ENERGY STAR through the Certified Homes Program.

 Follow the decision tree below or this flowchart (194KB) to determine which program your multifamily building can use to earn the ENERGY STAR.
 Please note that because of their unique building characteristics, buildings with 4 or 5 stories will either fall under the MFHR Program or the Certified Homes Program depending on their mechanical systems and percentage of residential space.